hadasFried/SpreadSheet/README.md

 Instructions for running:
+1. Download the repository to your computer and extract it.
-1. open the terminal in the directory of the project (the 'SpreadSheets' directory- where 'bin', 'src' and 'target' are)
+2. Open the terminal in the directory of the project (the 'SpreadSheets' directory- where 'bin', 'src' and 'target' are).
-2. run 'mvn install' in the directory
+3. Run 'mvn install' in the directory.
-3. copy SpreadSheets-0.0.1-SNAPSHOT.jar from the 'target' directory to the 'SpreadSheets' directory
+4. Copy SpreadSheets-0.0.1-SNAPSHOT.jar from the 'target' directory to the 'SpreadSheets' directory.
-3. run
+3. Run
    'java -cp SpreadSheets-0.0.1-SNAPSHOT.jar;***/SpreadSheets/target/dependency/junit-4.13.jar;***/SpreadSheets/target/dependency/hamcrest-core-1.3.jar org.junit.runner.JUnitCore Tests.SpreadSheetTests'
-    replace your path to the directory in ***
+    replace your path to the directory in ***.